 Dr. Kapheim's recent work focuses on alkali bees (Nomia melanderi), which create underground tunnel networks in the mud for their eggs.
 For her lab's latest paper, I created a watercolor illustration to show the nesting bees and explain different aspects of the experimental design.
 Using artwork to show the experiment in a natural setting gives a better overall understanding of the science than a simple diagram or description would.
 Congratulations to the bee team on their latest findings!
 Kapheim, K.M., Johnson, M.M. & Jolley, M. Composition and acquisition of the microbiome in solitary, ground-nesting alkali bees, Scientific Reports 2021 "Could you paint all of the species?
 There are about 250 of them."

 When I moved to Switzerland in 2016, I didn't expect that I would end up with a job painting all of the African cichlid fish species in Lake Tanganyika!
 Walter Salzburger's lab in Basel has been studying the evolution and diversification of these fish, and his team was working on a big paper.
 Cichlids are diverse and beautiful, but it is incredibly difficult to get accurate photos of fish.
 Some of these species are teeny tiny, others have only been seen rarely or never alive.
 So it was really important to find a way to portray the species without the use of photographs.
 That's where I came in.
 I worked closely with the experts, read books, and worked with photographs to create watercolor paintings of each species.
 Often there wasn't much material to work with, but I became skilled at interpreting and filling in the gaps in knowledge.
 Late last year, the paper was published in Nature with all of the paintings.
 I was often asked if I am sick of painting fish, but I think the more fish I paint, the more I love them.
-Ronco, et al. Drivers and dynamics of a massive adaptive radiation in cichlid fishes, Nature 2020.
-When I first teamed up with marine conservation biologist, Melissa Cronin at UC Santa Cruz, she needed paintings of manta and devil ray species and illustrations showing how rays are caught as bycatch during tuna fishing.
-The species are challenging to photograph and bycatch photos can be difficult to look at with an objective eye.
-The illustrations really helped show each species accurately and portray the fishing practices in a scientific way.
-As we worked together, she came up with the idea to create a poster for skippers to hang in their ships with information on the species, distribution, life history, and proper ways to handle them.
-This became part of a workshop that she and her collaborators conducted with the fishermen in order to identify and test methods of reducing bycatch and mortality of these large animals.
-Some closeup images of the poster:
+Ronco, et al. Drivers and dynamics of a massive adaptive radiation in cichlid fishes, Nature 2020. |

 Categories